Fonts

 Add the config plugin to your app config file.
 The configuration must contain the path to the font file using fonts

-property which takes an array of one or more font files.
+properties which take an array of one or more font definitions.
 The path to each font file is relative to the project's root.
-For example, in the following configuration, Inter-Black.otf font file's path is defined.

 {